ergoithz/browsepy/README.rst

 -------

 Starting from version 0.4.0, browsepy is extensible via plugins.
-An functional 'player' plugin is provided as example, and some more are planned.s
+An functional 'player' plugin is provided as example, and some more are planned.

 Plugins are able to load Javascript and CSS files on browsepy, add Flask endpoints, and add links to them on the file browser (modifying the default link or adding buttons) based on the file mimetype.
 Look at tests and bundled plugins